Kotlin/kotlinx.serialization/docs/inline-classes.md

 }
 ```

-That's where magic happens — despite we called a regular [encodeInt][Encoder.encodeInt] with a `uid: Int` argument, the output will contain
+That's where the magic happens — despite we called a regular [encodeInt][Encoder.encodeInt] with a `uid: Int` argument, the output will contain
-unsigned int because of special encoder from `encodeInline` function.
+an unsigned int because of the special encoder from `encodeInline` function.
 Since JSON format supports unsigned integers, it
-is able to recognize theirs descriptors when they're passed into `encodeInline` and handle following calls correctly.
+recognizes theirs descriptors when they're passed into `encodeInline` and handles consecutive calls as for unsigned integers.

 The `deserialize` method looks symmetrically: